Commercial Roofing Types: Flat & Sloped Systems Guide

 Asphalt is by far the most popular choice for sloped commercial roofs in Edmonton.
 They come in a wide-range of colors, making it a versatile choice.
 Depending on the type of asphalt shingle you have installed, the cost and longevity range.

 For instance, our asphalt shingles are designed to withstand the extremes of our Albertan climate.
-They come with a 20 year warranty (please replace with accurate warranty), and will offer long-lasting protection against rain, snow, UV light, and hail.
+They come with a 20 year warranty, and will offer long-lasting protection against rain, snow, UV light, and hail.

 To learn more about our asphalt commercial roofing in Edmonton, click here!